hiroshi-maybe/scheme-js/README.md

 # scheme-js

-A scheme interpretor implemented by JavaScript, inspired by SICP.
+A scheme interpreter implemented by JavaScript, inspired by SICP.